Skip to main content

 • Wear, tear or deterioration

-Commonly referred to as Additional Living Expenses, Loss of Use coverage is included in your policy.
+Commonly referred to as Additional Living Expenses, Loss of Use coverage is included in your condo insurance policy.
 It pays for the potential increase in your living expenses if you are temporarily unable to live in your condo as a result of an insured event.
 This coverage will also respond if your condo building is evacuated due to damage to a neighbouring premises or a major insured event in your area.

 Example